buildbot/buildbot/master/docs/manual/cfg-configurators.rst

 In a large installation, these can quickly consume disk space, yet in many cases developers never consult this historical information.

 :bb:configurator::`JanitorConfigurator` creates a builder and :bb:sched:`Nightly` scheduler which will regularly remove old information.
-At the moment it only supports cleaning of logs, but it will contain more feature as we implement them.
+At the moment it only supports cleaning of logs, but it will contain more features as we implement them.

 ::